mackenziemcclaskey/recipe-parser/README.md

 # recipe-ingredient-parser
-Natural language parser for recipes and lists of ingredients
+Natural language parser for recipes and lists of ingredients.
+Can parse a string into an object and also combine an array of these ingredient objects.

 ## To install
 `npm install recipe-ingredient-parser` or `yarn add recipe-ingredient-parser`